Joe Darling: Early life and career

 Darling was born on 21 November 1870 in Glen Osmond, South Australia, the sixth son of John Darling, a grain merchant and his wife Isabella, née Ferguson.
 He was educated at Prince Alfred College, where he took an interest in cricket.
 At the age of 15, he scored a record 252 runs in the "inter-collegiate" match, the annual fixture against fierce rival St Peter's College.
 His future Test teammate, Clem Hill, would later beat this record, scoring 360.
 Not long after, he was included in a combined South Australian/Victoria XV that played the Australian XI in 1886.
 He made only 16 runs, but the manner in which he made them saw senior players hail him as a future champion.

 His father, disapproving of Darling's fondness for sport, sent him away from his cricket and Australian rules football teams to spend twelve months at Roseworthy Agricultural School.
-Later, Darling worked in a bank for a time and before his father appointed him manager of a wheat farm.
+Later, Darling worked in a bank for a time before his father appointed him manager of a wheat farm.
 Working on the farm added size and strength to an already stocky and athletic frame.
 He was selected for the South Australian team at age 19, but his father would not allow him time off the farm to play.

 After two years in the bush, Darling returned to Adelaide and cricket.
 He opened a sports store on Rundle Street, Adelaide and was soon selected to represent South Australia in inter-colonial cricket.
 He made his first-class cricket debut against New South Wales at the Adelaide Oval; scoring five and 32 as South Australia won the match by 237 runs.
 The next season, against the touring England team captained by Andrew Stoddart, Darling made 115, his maiden first-class century.